bitsoal/VASP_HTC_framework/Manual.md

 - **copy\_which\_step** (integer), optional.
 This will specify where to copy the files listed in copy\_from\_prev\_cal or move the files listed in move\_from\_prev\_cal.**Note that this tag is meaningless for the first firework**
+**In a workflow, if there are more than one fireworks that depend on the output of the same calculation and are independent of one another, the calculations defined by them will be carried out simultaneously.**
 Default: `step_no-1`

 ---------------------------------